Cavaliers vs. Magic: Betting Trends, Record ATS, Home/Road Splits

 Cavaliers Betting Records & Stats

+- Cleveland and its opponents have combined to score more than 217.5 points in 44 of 80 games this season.

-- Cleveland's games this season have featured more combined points than this contest's total of 223.5 points 35 times.
+- Cleveland's average game total this season has been 219.5, two more points than this matchup's over/under.

-- Cleveland has had an average of 219.3 points in its games this season, 4.2 fewer than this matchup's total.
+- So far this season, Cleveland has put together a 43-37-0 record against the spread.

-- The Cavaliers have a 43-36-0 record against the spread this season.
+- The Cavaliers have been victorious in three, or 18.8%, of the 16 contests they have been chosen as underdogs in this season.

-- Cleveland has been the favorite in 62 games this season and won 46 (74.2%) of those contests.
+- Cleveland has not entered a game this season with longer moneyline odds than +333.

+- Oddsmakers have implied with the moneyline set for this matchup that Cleveland has a 23.1% chance of pulling out a win.

 Cavaliers vs. Magic Over/Under Stats